What is NAMIP?

 Bilal Randeree

-Bilal is Program Director for Africa & MENA at MDIF.
+Bilal is Managing Director, Media Programs and Program Director for Africa & MENA at MDIF.
 He is a CA(SA) with 15 years’ experience in tech and media.
 He was former CEO of a media startup in Qatar, Social Media Editor at Al Jazeera, and a Manager in Transaction Services at KPMG.

 Deji Adekunle